Health & Well-being Core Concepts

 • “Today I will be the type of person I want my children to become”

-In their parenting resource No-Drama Discipline, Dr Daniel Siegel and Tina Payne Bryson remind parents that even though we try our best to be perfect, this is an impossible (an unnecessary) goal – it’s inevitable that we will make mistakes and then we’ll likely feel guilty.
+In their parenting resource No-Drama Discipline, Dr Daniel Siegel and Tina Payne Bryson remind parents that even though we try our best to be perfect, this is an impossible (and unnecessary) goal – it’s inevitable that we will make mistakes and then we’ll likely feel guilty.
 When those voices in our heads remind us of an interaction with our children that didn’t go so well, Siegel and Bryson suggest parents first take responsibility for their actions (e.g. losing our patience, saying something we regret), then make a repair with their child and then take steps to do better next time.
 Finally, they encourage parents to let go of their guilt, and this is the affirmation they invite parents to say to themselves:

 I am a good parent.
 I forgive myself for what I did poorly in the past.
 I forgive myself for what I didn’t know.
 I forgive myself for being a work in progress.
 I am working on knowing better so I can do better.
 I am a good parent.